hindu-comm/weblogs/manasataramgini/2004/09/2004-09-26_divergence-in-the-constraining-motifs-of-the-gayat.md

 -UU-/U-U-

 This is the most frequent gAyatri used by the vipras of most clans.

+## kANvas
 However, the kANvas tend to have an additional consistent usage from time to time giving a peculiar gAyatrI structure of their own.

 This is given by the rule (for each 8- syllabled pAda):